 Each year, our programme includes a diverse range of feature films, shorts programmes, Q&As, talks and workshops.
 Our main venue is CCA: Centre for Contemporary Arts in Glasgow, but we also work with cinemas and community venues in Glasgow and across Scotland.

-The Scottish Mental Health Arts Festival (SMHAF) will return from 20 October to 9 November, exploring the theme ‘Comfort & Disturb’.
-The main screening programme in Glasgow will be from 6 to 9 November but submitted titles may also be considered for additional dates and locations during the festival.
+The main screening programme will be in Glasgow over a single weeked but titles may also be considered for additional dates and locations during the festival.

+All films submitted to the Scottish Mental Health Arts Festival will be eligible to win an award.
 The winning films will be selected by a panel, comprised of people with backgrounds in film, in mental health, or both.
-All winning films will be screened during the festival and honoured at our annual ceremony.

-Previous award winners include: SILENT MEN (Duncan Cowles, 2024), THIS WEREWOLF COMPLEX (Heather E Andrews, 2024), TOO ROUGH (Sean Lìonadh, 2022), JUDY VERSUS CAPITALISM (Mike Hoolboom, 2020), THAT JOKE ISN’T FUNNY ANYMORE (Hannah Currie, 2019), EVELYN (Orlando Von Einsiedel, 2018), IRENE’S GHOST (Iain Cunningham, 2018), SUMMER, 1993 (Carla Simón, 2017), BECOMING CARY GRANT (Mark Kidel, 2017), and A FAMILY AFFAIR (Tom Fassaert, 2015).
+Previous award winners include: DIAGNONSENSE (Ane-Martha Tamnes Hansgård, 2024) SILENT MEN (Duncan Cowles, 2024), THIS WEREWOLF COMPLEX (Heather E Andrews, 2024), TOO ROUGH (Sean Lìonadh, 2022), JUDY VERSUS CAPITALISM (Mike Hoolboom, 2020), THAT JOKE ISN’T FUNNY ANYMORE (Hannah Currie, 2019), EVELYN (Orlando Von Einsiedel, 2018), IRENE’S GHOST (Iain Cunningham, 2018), SUMMER, 1993 (Carla Simón, 2017), BECOMING CARY GRANT (Mark Kidel, 2017), and A FAMILY AFFAIR (Tom Fassaert, 2015).

-Work by first-time filmmakers, emerging directors, and community organisations are also regularly recognised at our awards ceremony.
+Work by first-time filmmakers, emerging directors, and community organisations are regularly recognised at our awards ceremony.
 Please see our website for full details of past award winners.

 ELIGIBILITY CRITERIA